 To receive NYSHIP mailings, be sure we have your current address and notify EBD of any changes that affect your enrollment records.

-EBD also posts employee benefit information, announcements, meetings and option transfer details on our NYSHIP Online web site at https://www.cs.ny.gov.
-Click on Benefit Programs, then NYSHIP Online.
+EBD also posts employee benefit information, announcements, meetings and option transfer details on our NYSHIP Online website at www.cs.ny.gov.
+Scroll down to Benefit Programs, then click on NYSHIP Online.

-• How does EBD protect my privacy?
+How does EBD protect my privacy?

-The Employee Benefits Division safeguards your personal health information.
+EBD safeguards your personal health information.
 The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) requirements affect every aspect of the New York State Health Insurance Program.